MatthewWilliamsCMH/EmployeeTracker/README.md

 Employee Tracker requires no installation.

 ## Usage
-You can see a screen shot of my portfolio page below.
+You can see a screen shot of Employee Tracker below.
 To link to my page, click [here](https://matthewwilliamscmh.github.io/EmployeeTracker).

 ![Employee Tracker landing page](./assets/employeetracker.jpg).